Types of taxes

 - The local improvement tax fund infrastructure work to enhance or develop an area.
 This work includes paving and lighting streets.

-- A water service fee is charged for non-residential buildings in some boroughs.
+- A water consumption service fee is charged for non-residential buildings with a water meter.

 - The unserviced vacant lots tax is charged for some vacant lots.